-Restoration of the mussel population to favourable conservation status is the ultimate criterion for measuring the success of the Sub-basin Management Plan.
-However, as this may take some time to achieve, objectives have been set for other more rapidly responding biological and physical elements under Schedule Four of S.I.
-296, 2009 (see Table 1.1).
+Restoration of the mussel population to favourable conservation status is the ultimate criterion for measuring the success of the sub-basin plan.
+However, as this may take some time to achieve, targets have been set for other more rapidly responding biological and physical elements under draft European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations, 2009 (see Table 1.1).
 Monitoring of these elements (macroinvertebrates, phytobenthos (diatoms and filamentous algae), rooted plants and silt) will be used to provide an early indication of progress towards restoration.
-See Chapter 4 for the results of the baseline surveys for these biological and physical elements conducted during 2009.
+Catchment-wide baseline surveys will be undertaken for these biological and physical elements during 2009.